ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

        breakdown does not consider the *size* of the request (meaning that 32B and 64B requests are both counted as a single request), so this metric only *approximates* the percent of the L2-Fabric Write and Atomic bandwidth directed to the local HBM.
-Note that on current CDNA accelerators, such as the :ref:`MI200 <mixxx-note>`, requests are only considered *atomic* by Infinity Fabric if they are targeted at :ref:`fine-grained memory <memory-type>` allocations or
+Note that on :ref:`MI200
+       <mixxx-note>` accelerators, requests are only considered *atomic* by
+       Infinity Fabric if they are targeted at :ref:`fine-grained memory
-       :ref:`uncached memory <memory-type>` allocations.
+       <memory-type>` allocations or :ref:`uncached memory <memory-type>`
+       allocations.
+However, on the MI300, all atomic requests are counted as such because they are not cached in L2 and must be directed to the Infinity Cache (MALL), regardless of the memory type.

      - Percent